City launches internal safety review of drainage pond after teen's death

-The City of Edmonton has launched an internal review of safety measures at a north end drainage pond, after a teenage girl died after jumping in the water to rescue a dog.
+The City of Edmonton has launched an internal review of safety measures at a north-end drainage pond where a teenage girl died on the weekend after jumping in the water to rescue a dog.

+Khrystyna Maksymova, 14, jumped into the pond at 76th Street and 179th Avenue on Saturday.

-The pond is easily accessible but it's not for recreation — it's one of 183 throughout the city built to control flooding, and there are signs around the ponds warning of danger.
+The pond is easily accessible but is not intended for recreation; it's one of 183 throughout the city built to control flooding, and there are signs around the ponds warning of danger.

-The city's drainage department says they're now reviewing the safety measures in place at the pond in the Chrystallina Nera neighbourhood.
+The city's drainage department said it is now reviewing the safety measures in place at the pond in the Chrystallina Nera neighbourhood.

+Stormwater ponds, on average, are inspected 12 times a year, the city said Tuesday in a news release.
+Water levels, bank erosion and signs are among the things inspected during such visits.

+The city sent a crew to the stormwater pond in Chrystallina Nerato on Monday to determine if there were any safety problems, the city said.

 This isn't the first time in recent memory someone has died after wading into a stormwater drainage pond.